felixkuntz/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Macroeconomics
+  - Heterogenous Agent Macroeconomics
+  - Unconventional Monetary Policy
-  - Monetary Economics
+  - Monetary Policy in Currency Unions
-  - Political Economy
-  - Data Science

 # Education to show in About widget
 education: